+Since I have worked on hands-on language arts activities for some years, I wrote down what helped me in designing these lessons.
 Here are TEN fast tips to make sure your students will beg you for more grammar fun:

 2. Be silly!
 Students will remember punctuation and sentence rules when they hold and manipulate their language.
 Funny subjects, verbs, and phrases increase memory.
 My favorite “silliness” is to use odd animals with goofy verbs.